janaom/datacamp-professional-data-engineer-in-python/introduction-to-docker/README.md

 ![image](https://github.com/user-attachments/assets/fd7e4741-632f-4efd-9a06-6e35d3b13ad7)

-## Exercise

-Creating your own Dockerfile
+## Exercise: Creating your own Dockerfile

 While it's possible to download images for many use cases, an image might not always meet your exact needs.
 In that case, you can create a new image based on an existing one that closely matches your requirements.
 Let's go through the steps to create a Dockerfile from scratch, build on top of an existing Ubuntu image, add your instructions, and then build it into a new image.